 (a) The financial sponsor needs to ensure that it has appropriate representation in the Board of Directors of the operating entity by appointment of board members that have veto powers over specific important decisions.
 Subject to the exclusive powers of the shareholder meeting to resolve on certain matters, the Board of Directors is competent to decide on every act concerning the management of the company.
 Greek law provides for a one-tier board system.
 As the relevant provisions of law are considered of mandatory nature, the Articles of Association cannot introduce a two-tier system, by establishing a supervisory board.
-Following the acquisition of the operating entity the financial sponsor should request that the Articles of Association include the right of the financial sponsor to appoint specific members of the Board of Directors (not exceeding 2/3 under the current regime and 2/5 according to the new company law which will come into force on 1.1.2019), determining at the same time the conditions under which such right is to be exercised.
+Following the acquisition of the operating entity the financial sponsor should request that the Articles of Association include the right of the financial sponsor to appoint specific members of the Board of Directors (not exceeding 2 2/5 according to the Greek Company Law (Law 4548/2018), determining at the same time the conditions under which such right is to be exercised.